 So what is a conspiracy theory?
 Basically, it’s the idea that the world’s events, large and small, are in fact being controlled by invisible, all-powerful forces.
-Sometimes these are organizations (Illuminati, Freemasons, etc.), sometimes they are individuals, but then they tend to be “untouchables,” like billionaires Bill Gates and George Soros, whose elevation to Dastardly Doyens of all that is evil is in fact nothing more than latent anti-Semitism, the financier having replaced the Rothschilds in the roster of evilissimas.
-Sometimes they are groups or organizations that have existed for real, like the Illuminati, Freemasons, the Jews, the Club of Rome, and so on, but their impact is nothing like what the conspiracist will describe.
-The Communists have been favorites in the USA since about 1871, believe it or not, and a separate chapter should be devoted to them.
+Sometimes these are organizations, sometimes they are individuals, but then they tend to be “untouchables,” like billionaires Bill Gates and George Soros, whose elevation to Dastardly Doyens of all that is evil is in fact nothing more than latent anti-Semitism, the financier having replaced the Rothschilds in the roster of Jewish evilissimas.
+The groups or organizations have often existed for real, like the Illuminati, Freemasons, the Jews, the Club of Rome, and so on, but their impact is nothing like what the conspiracist will describe.
+The Communists have been favorites in the USA since 1871, believe it or not, and a separate chapter should be devoted to them.
 Suffice to say, when you hear grown men who are supposed to be leaders call Democrats “Marxists,” you know they are merely string up archaic fears.

 This is a crucial distinction to make.
 It’s not only the content of the CT, but the tonality.
 At its core, therefore, CT is the obvious backed by a spooky soundtrack.